qureai/qureai.github.io/_posts/2016-08-02-using-variational-autoencoders.md

 ### Data Preprocessing

 MNIST dataset consists of 10 digits from 0-9.
-For our run we will choose only two digits (7 & 9) because these two digits are difficult to differentiate given their similiar structure.
+For our run we will choose only two digits (1 & 0).

 ### Running the Network